 Who an SBA 504 Loan Is Right For

-SBA 504 loans are available through Certified Development Companies (CDCs) and can be used to fund assets that promote job and business growth.
-Examples include purchasing buildings, constructing new facilities, and improving land.
+An SBA 504 loan offers long-term fixed-rate financing options and is available through Certified Development Companies (CDCs) to fund assets that promote job and business growth.
+It applies to borrowers who plan on making investments such as purchasing buildings, constructing new facilities, or improving land.

 While the SBA does set some general eligibility criteria, individual lenders can have additional requirements.
-For this reason, specific requirements for things like credit score, time in business, and debt service coverage ratio can vary.
+For this reason, specific requirements for things like credit score, time in business, annual income, and debt service coverage ratio (DSCR) can vary.
+Other qualification standards include management expertise, a solid business plan, and a demonstrated ability for loan repayment.

 Who a Conventional Commercial Loan Is Right For

-If you meet those requirements, U.S. Bank is an excellent provider to consider for long-term owner-occupied CRE loans.
+If you meet those requirements, U.S. Bank is an excellent provider to consider for long-term owner-occupied commercial real estate loans.

 Hard Money Loans